-2 Name Project Type Description Path to Implementation Estimated Budget Ir Microturbine Installation Renewable Resources This project would replace the RP-2 ICE with a 600 kW microturbine and gas conditioning system.
+Estimated Budget \$3,000,000 ТВД Path to Implementation IEUA received a proposal for a 600 kW microturbine installation and is currently conducting a Business Case Evaluation of the project.
+Installation of the microturbine and gas conditioning systems would be designed with the intent of relocating after 7 to 8 years.
+Assuming the solar panels cannot be purchased, IEUA will coordinate with the PPA provider to determine the feasibility of removing or relocating the panels.
+Available options will be evaluated in parallel with the predesign phase of the solids handling facility relocation project, which is expected to begin in July 2015.
+Description This project would replace the RP-2 ICE with a 600 kW microturbine and gas conditioning system.
 The microturbine would not be subject to emissions limitations under SCAQMD Rule 1110.2, and could utilize all of the gas produced by the facility to generate electricity and heat.
-IEUA received a proposal for a 600 kW microturbine installation and is currently conducting a Business Case Evaluation of the project.
-Installation of the microturbine and gas conditioning systems would be designed with the intent of relocating after 7 to 8 years. \$3,000,000 Decrease Solar Installation Renewable Resources RP-5 currently has 1 MW of solar panels installed on the southwest portion of the facility, covering nearly 10 acres of land.
+RP-5 currently has 1 MW of solar panels installed on the southwest portion of the facility, covering nearly 10 acres of land.
 With the relocation of solids processing to RP-5, land use is expected to be a concern when designing the plant modifications.
 An understanding of IEUA's options to remove or relocate a portion of the solar panels would be beneficial prior to project design.
-Assuming the solar panels cannot be purchased, IEUA will coordinate with the PPA provider to determine the feasibility of removing or relocating the panels.
-Available options will be evaluated in parallel with the predesign phase of the solids handling facility relocation project, which is expected to begin in July 2015.
-TBD
+Project Type Renewable Resources Renewable Name Microturbine Installation Decrease Solar Installation Facility RP-2 RP-5